replugged-org/replugged/README.md

 [Developer Guide](https://guide.replugged.dev) | [API Docs](https://docs.replugged.dev)
 (API docs will be replaced with the guide in the future)

-> **Warning**
-> This branch of Replugged is still in development.
-It is not complete and will likely cause
-> issues.
-> **No support will be provided.**

 ## Installation

 Download Replugged from https://replugged.dev/download

 ## FAQ

-### Does Replugged work?

-Replugged is currently in a Developer preview.
-While it works and is fairly stable, some things still require using the command line or running code in the console. **If you're not familiar with programming or the command line, we recommend waiting until Replugged is released publicly.**

 ### Is this against the ToS?